 So technically this isn't a love story about a man and a woman, but rather a man and his realistic, life-sized plastic doll bought off the internet.
 But Ryan Gosling does such an amazing job of humanizing her and showing true affection, that you almost feel like she is real.
 And

 she's vacationing with her new boyfriend played by Russell Brand, according to IMDb.
 As he begins to find out his own self-worth, he decides he might not need her after all.
 A pretty good movie to watch if you're reeling from a pre-Valentine's Day breakup.
+'500 Days of Summer'

 afraid of change and missing out of life.
 He takes a chance on a girl named Summer and spends a total of 500 days with her, according to the New York Times.
 Despite main character Tom's insistence that it's "not a love story," it's definitely one that can be a great fit for Valentine's Day.
 And, there's a choreographed dance number that can't be missed.
 'Fantastic Beasts & Where to Find Them' Fantastic Beasts and Where to Find Them follows the antics of Newt Schamander, a sort of zoologist for magical creatures.
 When he looses a few of them while on a trip to New York, trouble seems to follow him wherever he goes, according to IMDd.
 And somewhere along the way, a no-maj (otherwise known as an American Muggle) and a wizard fall in love.
 There hasn't been this much forbidden love since the Capulets and the Montagues, because the two were never supposed to mix.
 'Moonrise Kingdom'

 Moonrise Kingdom.
 The story follows two troubled 12-year-olds who fall in love and make a secret pact to run away together, according to Rotten Tomatoes.
 But, a terrible storm, and their pesky parents, keep it from ever happening.
+'Pride & Prejudice'

 Love Actually, but he plays one hell of a Darcy in this version of Jane Austen's Pride and Prejudice.
 (Nope, this is not the Kiera Knightley version.)
 There's been many renditions of the classic, but this is by far the best, but if you don't think so, just substitute this version for your favorite.
 Will he win the heart of Elizabeth Bennet?
 You probably already know the ending, but watching is half the fun.
 'The Wedding Singer'

 and falls madly in love, according to Stage Agent.
 But Julia is set to marry someone else in a few short weeks.
 Plus there's an old lady who sings "Rapper's Delight", and if that doesn't make you laugh, you might just be dead inside.
 'WALL-E'

 decides to follow her across the galaxy only to be near her, according to Fandango.
 They run into a few bumps here and there, but in the end it's all about being with the one we love.
 'Reality Bites'

 struggling to get jobs and hold on to relationships, stuff gets real, as Film Jabber noted.
 A shaggy Ethan Hawke and an angsty Winona Ryder makes for a treat only the '90s could produce.